Set ddata Consumer trends: current price, not seasonally adjusted

 This release contains data that are consistent with the UK National Accounts, the Blue Book: 2022, released on 31 October 2022.
 As such data from Quarter 1 (January to March) 2021 within this release are subject to revision in line with the National Accounts Revisions Policy

 The Blue Book is the UK’s annual compendium of national accounts data and incorporates a number of improvements to methods and sources into the UK National Accounts.

-Further information on latest developments and changes implemented in Blue Book 2021 can be found in the article, Proposed changes to be implemented in Blue Book and Pink Book 2021.
+The reference year and last base year for all chained volume measure estimates is 2019.
+Further information on latest developments and changes implemented in Blue Book 2022 can be found in the article, Proposed changes to be implemented in Blue Book and Pink Book 2022